angular/angular/aio/content/guide/ngmodule-api.md

       That leaves only components bootstrapped using one of the imperative techniques, such as [`ViewComponentRef.createComponent()`](api/core/ViewContainerRef#createComponent) as undiscoverable.

-      Dynamic component loading is not common in most apps beyond the router.
+      Dynamic component loading is not common in most applications beyond the router.
 If you need to dynamically load components, you must add these components to the `entryComponents` list yourself.

       For more information, see [Entry Components](guide/entry-components).